wwoods/job_stream/README.md

 part of a job class.
 If you do, make sure you declare it thread\_local (which requires static).

+It is wrong to build a Reducer or Frame that simply appends new work into a list.
+Doing so will cause excessively large objects to be written to checkpoint files and cause the backups required to support checkpoints to bloat unnecessarily (backups meaning the copy of each store object that represents its non-mutated state before the work began.
+Without this, checkpointing would have to wait for all Work to finish before completing).
+This leads to very long-running de/serialization routines, which can cause very poor performance in some situations.

 If you use checkpoints and your process crashes, it is possible that any activity _outside_ of job_stream will be repeated.
 In other words, if one of your jobs appends content to a file, then that content might appear in the